mcbookshelf/bookshelf/modules/bs.position/README.md

 ## 🧭 Bookshelf Position

-Manage entity positions and rotations using scores.
+Manage entity positions and rotations via scoreboard values in Minecraft datapacks.
+Set precise coordinates on any axis.

 > *"The excitement lies in the exploration of the world around us."*
 >